IP literacy matters

 Why Intellectual Property is Essential to STEM Education

-CIPU is working with educators, IP organizations, creators, students and IP owners to identify, organize and make more accessible IP education activities and resources.
+CIPU works with educators, IP organizations, creators, students, lawyers and IP holders to organize and make more accessible IP education activities and resources.